supabase/supabase/examples/slack-clone/README.md

-# Basic Slack Clone
+# Slack Clone

-Build a simple slack clone using Supabase, Postgres and React hooks.
+Deploy a simple slack clone using Supabase and Vercel.

 <p align="center">
 <kbd>